rpoleski/MulensModel/developers_board.md

 * fluxes fixed in chi^2 calculation
 * annual parallax calculation - verify with VBBL
 * when checking units use Unit.physical\_type
-* better import of the module so that all main classes are accesiable
+* better import of the module so that all main classes are accesible
 * Fit() should use marginalized distributions of fluxes (if those are from linear fits)
 * Add \_\_repr\_\_ functions to Lens and Source
 * In Lens, add checks for new\_mass as an astropy.units.Quantity and